 Fields served as chair of the U.S.-China Business Council from June 2015 to May 2017.
 He was named to Fast Company’s 2016 Most Creative People in Business list for steering Ford in a more adventurous direction.
 In May 2016, Fields and his wife Jane served as co-chairs for the annual benefit for Robin Hood Foundation – New York’s largest poverty-fighting organization.
 Fields served as chair for United Way for Southeastern Michigan’s 2013-14 campaign.

-Born in January 1961, Fields holds an economics degree from Rutgers University and an MBA from Harvard.
+Born in January 1961, Fields holds an economics degree from Rutgers University and an MBA from Harvard Graduate School of Business.